home-assistant/home-assistant.io/source/_components/sensor.postnl.markdown

 {% endconfiguration %}

 <p class='note warning'>
-This component is not affiliated with PostNL and retrieves date from the endpoints of the mobile application.
+This component is not affiliated with PostNL and retrieves data from the endpoints of the mobile application.
 Use at your own risk.
 </p>